neopass/wordlist/README.md

 ## Create a Custom Word List File

-A custom word list from other sources can be assmbled with the `wordlist-gen` binary, or the `word-gen` utility in the [wordlist repo](https://github.com/neopass/wordlist).
+A custom word list file from miscellaneous sources can be assembled with the `wordlist-gen` binary, or the `word-gen` utility in the [wordlist repo](https://github.com/neopass/wordlist).

 From the `@neopass/wordlist` package: